 Lasers in dentistry continue to evolve and expand as technology grows into new areas of dentistry.
 Some of the new areas include bone re-contouring in the jaw and teeth and disease detection in tissue.

 The Laser Assisted New Attachment Procedure (LANAP®), is a procedure that uses a laser to treat periodontal disease, or gum disease.
-Drs.
-TJ Miller II and Thomas J. Miller vaporizes bacteria and infected tissue as a result of severe to moderate periodontal disease.
-LANAP® allows Drs.
-TJ Miller II and Thomas J. Miller to completely eliminate damaging effects of the disease without the use of a scalpel.
+Dr. TJ Miller II vaporizes bacteria and infected tissue as a result of severe to moderate periodontal disease.
+LANAP® allows Dr. TJ Miller II to completely eliminate damaging effects of the disease without the use of a scalpel.

-The preciseness of the laser’s wavelength allows Drs.
-TJ Miller II and Thomas J. Miller a high level of accuracy when vaporizing or cutting tissue.
+The preciseness of the laser’s wavelength allows Dr. TJ Miller II a high level of accuracy when vaporizing or cutting tissue.
 Before LANAP®, treating gum disease involved an invasive surgery.
-Lasers in dentistry have completely changed the playing field, enabling Drs.
-TJ Miller II and Thomas J. Miller to offer their patients a minimally invasive, highly effective treatment for gum disease.
+Lasers in dentistry have completely changed the playing field, enabling Dr. TJ Miller II to offer their patients a minimally invasive, highly effective treatment for gum disease.